Home » Blog Tips

 How to stop bandwidth stealing with htaccess file

-Bandwidth Stealing is a scenario when somebody uses a file from your site directly to his.
-This results in consumption of your bandwidth.
-Many people does not realize but this is a common problem and as there is no direct way to know about it, we never get to know about it.
-This scenario can not only lead to your hosting banning your site as its out of bandwidth but your content is getting stolen too.
+Bandwidth Stealing or Hotlinking is a scenario when somebody uses a file from your site directly to his.
+This results in the consumption of your bandwidth.
+Many people do not realize but this is a common problem and as there is no direct way to know about it, we never get to know about it.
+This scenario can not only lead to your hosting banning your site as it’s out of bandwidth but your content is getting stolen too.
 If you want you can read about Top Five Ways to stop content stealing

-Hot linking is a scenario where some other site uses files hosted on your site.
-This results in bandwidth stealing as every time the hot linked page is viewed, images or files are requested from your server hence your bandwidth is use.
+Hotlinking is a scenario where some other site uses files hosted on your site.
+This results in bandwidth stealing as every time the hot-linked page is viewed, images or files are requested from your server hence your bandwidth is used.

 There is no direct way, But when I asked my hosting about it, they said we can check our web stats and find out how much bandwidth is being used by which page or other things.
 If you something very high try to find out where it is linked.

-This can be helpful for PHP based site and wordpress based sites.
+This can be helpful for PHP based sites and WordPress based sites.

-Before you write your own rules, enable the hot linking protection enabled and then write into .htaccess file.
+Before you write your own rules, enable the hotlinking protection enabled, and then write into .htaccess file.
 I did it reverse and my site gave Error 500.
 Be Careful.
-In case if something goes wrong just remove the .htaccess file and replace with original one ( Did I forgot to say backup your .htaccess file first ?
+In case if something goes wrong just remove the .htaccess file and replace it with the original one ( Did I forgot to say backup your .htaccess file first ?
 Please do it ) and be sure mod_rewrite is enabled.
 Ask your hosting about it.

 There are three ways of doing it.

-3. Show a different image to one particular hotlinker
+3. Show a different image to one particular hotlinking

 I followed the second step as I came to know who was stealing my content.
 Here is the code I used